Grants & Sponsored Events

 - Astropy Workshop scholarship funds

-NumFOCUS has limited funds available to support scholarships for events that directly relate to our mission.
+NumFOCUS provides a limited amount of diversity scholarship funds for events that directly support our sponsored projects.
 These scholarship funds will only be granted to the event organizers for distribution, not to individuals wishing to attend events.
-These funds should be allocated for scholarships and the event must meet the following criteria:
+These funds should be allocated for diversity scholarships and the event must meet the following criteria:

 - NumFOCUS logo placement on website and on any promotional material (if applicable)

 - Clear and transparent selection process for scholarships published on the website

 - Luncheon or networking event for underrepresented groups

 - Commitment to a diverse organizing committee and speaker pool